sgalvagno/container/python_container/README.md

 replace or not _myapp_ by your custom choice

-# Jump in you container
+# Jump in your container

 ```docker exec -it myapp bash```